sanhaus/control-panel.en/help/api/using/managing-profiles.md

 ## Creating Profiles

-This action can be done with a simple **POST request** on the **profile** resource.
+Creating profiles is performed with a **POST** request on the profile resource.

 >[!CAUTION]
 >
-If you want to associate an <b>orgUnit</b> to the created profile, you need to extend the profile resource with this field and, after the publication of the extension, perform a POST request on the <b>ProfileAndServicesExt</b> endpoint.
+>If you want to associate an <b>orgUnit</b> to the created profile, you need to extend the profile resource with this field and, after the publication of the extension, perform a POST request on the <b>ProfileAndServicesExt</b> endpoint.
+>
 >For more on the profile's resource extension, refer to the <a href="https://helpx.adobe.com/campaign/standard/administration/using/organizational-units.html#partitioning-profiles">Campaign documentation</a>.

 ***Sample request***